Strap yourself in for my Top 5 1980s Film and Telly Cars…

 Recently, I was asked to review my favourite 1980s cars in a post by the podcaster, Dave from 80’s Reboot Overdrive.
 This post along with a number of other lovely 1980s blogs will be getting a mention in his podcast.
 There will also be an accompanying podcast where this topic is to be discussed.
 Links to these other blog posts have been added below.
 A link to the podcast will be added soon…

-Here are those all important links from:
+Here are those all-important links:

 The Ferrari 250 GT California in Ferris Buellers Day Off (1986)